Tommy (The Who album): Legacy and reappraisal

-According to music journalist Richie Unterberger, Tommy was hailed by contemporary critics as The Who's breakthrough".
+According to music journalist Richie Unterberger, Tommy was hailed by contemporary critics as the Who's breakthrough.
 Robert Christgau wrote in 1983, "Tommy's operatic pretensions were so transparent that for years it seemed safe to guess that Townshend's musical ideas would never catch up with his lyrics."
 In his review for AllMusic, Unterberger said that, despite its slight flaws, the album has "many excellent songs" permeated with "a suitably powerful grace", while Townshend's ability to devise a lengthy narrative introduced "new possibilities to rock music."
 Uncut wrote that the album "doesn't quite realise its ambitions, though it achieves a lot on the way", and felt it was not as well developed as their later album, Quadrophenia.
 Mark Kemp, writing in The Rolling Stone Album Guide (2004), felt that "in retrospect, Tommy isn't quite the masterpiece it was originally hyped to be", suggesting The Who Sell Out was better, though because of Townshend, it produced several "bona fide classic songs".
-"Rock opera may seem like a laughable concept these days, but when The Who brought it to the world via Tommy in 1969, it was an unmatched thrill", writes Mac Randall of Rolling Stone in 2004 in a more positive appraisal.
+"Rock opera may seem like a laughable concept these days, but when the Who brought it to the world via Tommy in 1969, it was an unmatched thrill", writes Mac Randall of Rolling Stone in 2004 in a more positive appraisal.
 "Almost thirty-five years later, this classic-rock touchstone still has the power to enthrall."

 In 1998, the album was inducted into the Grammy Hall of Fame for "historical, artistic and significant value".
 In 2000 it was voted number 52 in Colin Larkin's All Time Top 1000 Albums.
 In 2003, Rolling Stone magazine ranked Tommy number 96 on its list of the 500 greatest albums of all time, it maintained the rating in a 2012 revised list, and was re-ranked at number 190 on the 2020 list.
-The album is one of several by The Who to appear in 1001 Albums You Must Hear Before You Die.
-According to Acclaimed Music, it is the 132nd most ranked record on critics' all-time lists.
+The album is one of several by the Who to appear in 1001 Albums You Must Hear Before You Die.